boostorg/hana/doc/tutorial.md

 the default value; otherwise, it returns the value inside the `just` (here `x.toString()`).
-This way of seeing SFINAE as a special case of computations that might fail is very clean and powerful, especially since `sfinae`'d functions can be combined through the `Optional` `Monad`, which is left to the reference documentation.
+This way of seeing SFINAE as a special case of computations that might fail is very clean and powerful, especially since `sfinae`'d functions can be combined through the `hana::optional` `Monad`, which is left to the reference documentation.

 @subsection tutorial-introspection-adapting Introspecting user-defined types